History of Oregon Safe Routes to School

 2012: The federal funding folded into the more general Surface Transportation Program (STP).
 Oregon Department of Transportation (ODOT) has continued to allocate STP funds to help local SRTS programs.

-2017: The Oregon Legislature passes a $5.3 billion Transportation Package which creates grants for schools to improve miles of sidewalks and bike lanes through the Safe Routes to School program.
+2017: The Oregon Legislature passes a $5.3 billion Transportation Package which will fund millions of dollars for schools to improve miles of sidewalks and bike lanes through the Safe Routes to School program.

 SEARCH OUR SITE